Children Swimming Safety Tips in Singapore

 Teach These 3 Survival Skills Early

-If your child learns just these three things, their safety level jumps massively:
+Forget perfect technique.
+If your child learns just these three things, their safety level jumps massively.

 1. Floating on the back